 16. Visit Museo Larco.
 This privately owned museum focuses on pre-Columbian art and covers over 4000 years of history.
 The collection houses crowns, earrings and vases decorated with semi-precious stones, but what seems to draw people over is the gallery of Pre-Columbian Erotic Pottery…and yes, you must be at least 18 to enter.

 17. Step back in time at Huaca Pucllana.
 Huaca Pucllana is an archaeological site located in Miraflores.
-Its name can be translated from Quechua to mean “place of the ritual games” and it was an important ceremonial center where human sacrifices took place.
+Its name can be translated from Quechua to mean “place of the ritual games” and it was an important ceremonial centre where human sacrifices took place.
 The pyramid is built in staggered platforms and research has shown that it was able to withstand earthquakes.

 18. Catch a flick at CinePlanet.
 If you experience a rainy day (very rare!) or just want a chilled out afternoon, you can head over to CinePlanet for a movie.
 Most North American movies play in English with Spanish subtitles.